teamyomo/yomo/Implimentation.md

 * Command (ACM)
 * Navigation (NM)

+# Application

+There is one primary application all of the software is running under.
+It is responsible for all of the software responsibilities listed directly above.
+It is a single instance of a .Net Core ASP.Net 2.2 WebAPI with several background processes sharing a common Application Layer Context (ALC) between "modules" (really classes).
+The RESTfull API controller is mearly presenting aspects of the ALC as json to the web client which interprets that json into presentation for the operator.

+Meanwhile in the background several threads are running the modules listed below to keep the vehicle in motion and responding physically as requested.

-# Operator input
+# Operator Interface (OI)

 The operator is required to configure YoMo and manually command it to relocate it and demarkate operating regions and non-operating regions.
+To do this he will also need to see the critical parameters kept by application layer context.

 Potential configurations are as follows;